Newcomb-Macklin Company: Company history

-The Newcomb-Macklin Company traced it roots to a regional frame manufacturer founded in 1871 in Evanston, Illinois by S. H. McElswain.
+The Newcomb-Macklin Company traced its roots to a regional frame manufacturer founded in 1871 in Evanston, Illinois by S. H. McElswain.
 After twelve years in business, in 1883, McElswain sold his company to a partnership formed by the firm's bookkeeper, Charles Macklin, and John C. Newcomb.
 The partners relocated their business to Chicago, Illinois, where the company's production plant occupied a full city block at 400-408 N. State Street in the city's near north side.
 Sales were generated by a product showroom adjacent to the Chicago factory and by a traveling sales force.
-Within a few years the company also opened product showrooms in New York City and Glendale, California, though the Glendale location closed about 1940.
+Within a few years, the company also opened product showrooms in New York City and Glendale, California, though the Glendale location closed about 1940.

 Newcomb-Macklin Company ceased operation in 1979 when the assets of the company were acquired by Thanhardt-Burger Corporation of LaPorte, Indiana.
 Thanhardt-Burger sold frames based on Newcomb-Macklin's designs until 2013, when the company's frame-making facility in LaPorte was destroyed by fire.

 Newcomb-Macklin product line

 Newcomb-Macklin picture frames were distinguished by their unique, perpendicular corner splines, a construction feature that prevented the corners of a frame from separating over time.
-Basswood was the company's preferred wood for hand-carving, eventually giving way to poplar as the domestic supply of basswood dwindled in the 1960s.
+Basswood was the company's preferred wood for hand-carving.
 Newcomb-Macklin frames were gilded with a wide variety of gold leaf, silver leaf and metal leaf finishes.